English Roadster Bicycles and More

 "An early lugged, steel-framed road bike made by the Trek Bicycle Corporation in Waterloo, Wisconsin."

-This Trek bicycle was purchased brand-new on Friday, March 27, 1981 from the Park Avenue Bike Shop (211 Park Ave / Rochester, NY) for $365 plus $25.55 tax, which was (and is) a hefty sum for a bike.
-Adjusted for inflation, it comes out to about $1,018 in 2015.
-In October 2015, it was still 100% original, and had been kept in dry, heated storage for about 25 years.
+This Trek bicycle was purchased brand-new on Friday, March 27, 1981 from the Park Avenue Bike Shop (211 Park Ave / Rochester, NY) for $365 plus $25.55 tax (total = $390.55), which was (but not so much anymore) a hefty sum for a bike.
+Adjusted for inflation, it comes out to about $1,349.85 in 2024.
+In August 2024, it was still 100% original, and had been kept in dry, heated storage for about 35 years.
 The last time it saw regular use was about 1989.
 It was brought out of storage for these photos (iPhone 6) on October 6, 2015.
 The sales receipt states: Serial Number M1B8C49, which seems incorrect – compared to the photos.
 It also states: "24½" Grey Trek / Model 412 / toe clips & straps."
 It was purchased with my first Kodak bonus, which would have been received about a week earlier.

 Photos / October 6, 2015 (iPhone 6) / Flat tires, disintegrating Dia-Compe gum brake lever hoods, original cloth handlebar tape, Trek head badge, and model designation sticker.
 Notice what it does not have: mud guards, kick-stand, luggage racks, etc. It was a functional, durable, light-weight, bare-bones road bike.